 Do you have dental benefits remaining for 2021?

-Is dental insurance is over your head?
+Is dental insurance over your head?
 We have got you covered!
 Hale Family Dentistry offers a free benefits check.
-This means we can look into your dental benefits for you and give you a complete breakdown of what is and is not covered.
+We can look into your dental benefits and give you a complete breakdown of what is and is not covered.
 We also track this in our system for each of our patients.
 New and existing patients can call us anytime to learn more about their dental coverage at (260) 482-3759.

 Being well-informed about your insurance coverage can help you make the most of it.
 At Hale Family Dentistry, we pride ourselves on the ability to speak dental insurance fluently and help you understand it better.
 Never hesitate to ask us if you’re unsure!

 Check out our Smile Membership if you don’t have dental coverage!